dgrixti/TheLastStand/README.md

-# Please find the tutorial for this project at:
+# The Last Stand (JavaScript and HTML 5 Game)
-https://www.darrengrixti.com/javascript-the-last-stand-game/
+Please find the tutorial for this project at: https://www.darrengrixti.com/javascript-the-last-stand-game/